NathanGillispie/core-spec-pyscf/README.md

 ```sh
 pip install -e ./core-spec-tddft
 ```
+Also, you can run some basic tests with `pytest`.

-You can find more details in the [extensions](https://pyscf.org/user/extensions.html#how-to-install-extensions) page of the [PySCF website](https://pyscf.org).
+You can find details on other extensions in the [extensions](https://pyscf.org/user/extensions.html#how-to-install-extensions) page of the [PySCF website](https://pyscf.org).

 [^1]: Cederbaum, L. S.; Domcke, W.; Schirmer, J. Many-Body Theory of Core Holes. _Phys.
 Rev. A_ **1980**, _22_ (1), 206–222. [doi.org/10.1103/PhysRevA.22.206](https://doi.org/10.1103/PhysRevA.22.206).